-The physical construction of improvements between Interchange 14 and Interchange 14A can be performed independently of the rest of the Program.
-The analysis in the previous section at Interchange 14A assumed that with the full Build geometry with three lanes and full shoulders on the NB-HCE east of the interchange, acceptable operation is forecast under this geometric condition.
-Since it is unclear what geometry will be progressed east of Interchange 14A, construction of this geometric configuration up to the easterly Interchange 14 to Interchange 14A project limit does not preclude the Authority from considering any improvement option or schedule.
-This project geometry provides sufficient pavement width so that a transition to whatever alternative is selected can be constructed.
+The physical construction of NB-HCE improvements between Interchange 14 and Interchange 14A can, therefore, be performed independently of the rest of the Program.
+Since it is unclear what geometry will be progressed east of Interchange 14A, construction of this geometric configuration up to the easterly Interchange 14 to Interchange 14A Project limit does not preclude the Authority from considering any improvement option or schedule.
+This Project geometry would provide sufficient pavement width so that a transition to whatever alternative east of Interchange 14A is selected can be constructed.

-12. SUBREGIONAL VMT/VHT/CONGESTED SPEED ANALYSIS
+12.SUBREGIONAL VMT/VHT/CONGESTED SPEED ANALYSIS